a-morales/kwm/README.md

     and Kwm will reload this library without having to be restarted and so hotkeys can be edited live.

+    Kwm also requires access to the accessibility API.
+    There should be a prompt asking to enable it on startup.
+    Creating a certificate and codesigning the binary works as well.

     NOTE:
     Kwm reads com.apple.spaces.plist upon startup.
     spaces.plist is invalidated for some reason when your OSX